emqx/emqx-docs/en_US/advanced/bridge.md

 ---

 # Bridge
-EMQ X Broker supports two bridging methods:
+EMQX Broker supports two bridging methods:

-- -RPC bridging: A bridge method that uses Erlang RPC protocol, only available between EMQ X Broker
+- -RPC bridging: A bridge method that uses Erlang RPC protocol, only available between EMQX Broker
-- MQTT Bridging: A bridge method that uses the MQTT protocol as a client to connect to a remote broker, and can bridge to other MQTT brokers and EMQ X Broker
+- MQTT Bridging: A bridge method that uses the MQTT protocol as a client to connect to a remote broker, and can bridge to other MQTT brokers and EMQX Broker

 The concept is shown in the following figure: